-First In Flight Exhibit
+Gustave Whitehead: First In Flight Exhibit

-Gustav Weisskopf was born in Hochst am Main, Germany in 1874, and orphaned at age 13.
-He came to America in 1897, changing his name to Whitehead.
-His childhood fascination with birds and gliders led to his success with airplane #21.
-His airplane #22 is reported to have flown five miles.
+Gustav Weisskopf was born in Leutershausen, Germany in 1874, and orphaned at age 13.
+He came to America in 1893, changing his name to Whitehead.
+Settling in Connecticut, Whitehead’s experiments on motorized flying machines encompassed the local areas of Fairfield, Bridgeport, Stratford and Trumbull.
+His success with airplane “Number 21” is the focus of the First in Flight exhibit.

 For more on Gustave Whitehead please explore these links:

-NPR Historian Propels Connecticut to Claim 'First in Flight'
+NPR “Historian Propels Connecticut to Claim 'First in Flight'